Kuandatesla/data-science-tutorial/README.md

 # data-science-tutorial
-Create a machine learning model for predicting survival on the Titanic
+This tutorial demonstrates using Visual Studio Code and the Microsoft Python extension with common data science libraries to explore a basic data science scenario.
+Specifically, using passenger data from the Titanic, you will learn how to set up a data science environment, import and clean data, create a machine learning model for predicting survival on the Titanic, and evaluate the accuracy of the generated model.